im-luka/java-disease-tracker/README.md

-# java-disease-tracker
-Desktop app made for tracking disease and viruses.
+# Disease and viruses tracker made with Java & JavaFX